 Avoiding Busts is a Key to Dominating Your League

-Your goal in the first few rounds of a fantasy draft should not be to win your league but to avoid losing it.
-Drafting a player who does not live up to expectations early on can leave massive holes in your roster and cripple your fantasy team before the waiver-wire and trading activity even begins.
+Your goal in the first few rounds of a fantasy draft should not be to win your league, but to avoid losing it.
+Drafting a player who does not live up to expectations early on can leave massive holes in your roster and cripple your fantasy team before the waiver-wire and trading activity even begin.
 If you want to be competitive, it is much more important to avoid drafting bad values than it is to hit on incredible ones.
 Luckily, there are a few things to look out for when identifying players that carry more risk than the average fantasy owner may realize.

-For this analysis, “bust” will refer to a player that does not live up to his average draft position.
+For the purposes of this analysis, “bust” will refer to a player that does not live up to his average draft position.
 In other words, they end up falling significantly short of their preseason projection, due to injury, underperformance, or otherwise.
 The other players drafted around them would have offered greater fantasy production at the same draft cost.

 With all this in mind, there are two big red flags we can look for when attempting to identify potential early-round busts.
 Not all busts will meet these criteria, but these are the most common factors that the average drafter tends to overlook.
 All players have risk and every player has a price where the risk becomes worth it, but these two factors are often not fully “priced in,” making players that carry them ones to avoid at their ADPs.